letaprodoit/lapdi-supplier-commissions/README.md

 ** Recurring plans
 *** Click on "Add Recurring Plans" and select the plan created in the section "Create a Supplier Recurring Subscription Plan"
 === Managing Suppliers ===
-* To display your list of suppliers, in the admin section, click on Supplier->Suppliers ** To manually add a supplier, click on "Add Supplier" ** To modify a supplier, click on "Edit" or click on the supplier's company name
+* To display your list of suppliers, in the admin section, click on Customers->Suppliers ** To manually add a supplier, click on "+"(Add Supplier) ** To modify a supplier, click on "Edit" or click on the supplier's company name
 *** To view a supplier's products, click on "View Supplier Products"
 *** To view a supplier's orders, click on "View Supplier Orders"
 === Managing Supplier Commissions ===
-* To display your list of supplier commissions, in the admin section, click on Supplier->Supplier Commissions ** To view a supplier, click on "More->View"
+* To display your list of supplier commissions, in the admin section, click on Customer->Supplier->Supplier Commissions ** To view a supplier, click on "More->View"
 ** To process a single supplier commission, click on "More->Process" ** To process multiple supplier commissions, select the suppliers to process and click on "Process Supplier Commissions"